SystemsApproach/tcpcc/aqm.rst

 We now look at the role routers can play in congestion control, an approach often referred to as *Active Queue Management* (AQM).
-By their very nature, AQM introduces an element of avoidance to the end-to-end solution, even when paired with a control-based approach like TCP Reno.
+By its very nature, AQM introduces an element of avoidance to the end-to-end solution, even when paired with a control-based approach like TCP Reno.

-Changing router behavior has never been the Internet’s preferred way of introducing new features, but nonetheless, has been a constant source of consternation over the last 30 years.
-The problem is that while it’s generally agreed that routers are in an ideal position to detect the onset of congestion—i.e., their queues start to fill up—there has not been a consensus on exactly what the best algorithm is.
+Changing router behavior has never been the Internet’s preferred way of introducing new features, but nonetheless, the approach has been a constant source of consternation over the last 30 years.
+The problem is that while it’s generally agreed that routers are in an ideal position to detect the onset of congestion—it's their queues that start to fill up—there has not been a consensus on exactly what the best algorithm is.
 The following describes two of the classic mechanisms, and concludes with a brief discussion of where things stand today.

 6.1 DECbit
 ----------